 Oliver’s favorite character was Queequeg.
 “He was so nice and had lots of traditions in his tribe that made him peaceful.
 He was very loyal and brave”.

 There is a museum in New Bedford, MA called the New Bedford Whaling Museum (www.whalingmuseum.org).
 Only 45 minutes from Newport, it is now high on our list to visit.
 Each year in January, they have a Moby Dick Marathon where they read the entire novel in one 24-hr, non-stop period.
-(See whalingmuseum – moby-dick-marathon) We will have to do this someday.
-The date of the reading is based on the date that author Herman Melville, a young lad of 21, sailed out of New Bedford harbor on a whaling ship, thus starting his experience at sea and the basis for this great novel.
+(See whalingmuseum – moby-dick-marathon) The date of the reading is based on the date that author Herman Melville, a young lad of 21, sailed out of New Bedford harbor on a whaling ship, thus starting his experience at sea and the basis for this great novel.
 Melville was born in 1819 and published Moby Dick, his second novel and his greatest work, in 1851.

 Reading Moby Dick has inspired some great discussions about whales, their relationships to humans and their fate in our oceans.
 As part of our dialogue, we watched a Greenpeace video on the banning of whale hunting in Japan and we also plan to watch one of my favorite films, “Whale Rider” – the beautiful 2002 film on Maori tribes and their intimate connection with the whales of New Zealand.
 There is a film of Moby Dick that was released in 2010, with Donald Sutherland, Ethan Hawke and William Hurt we are curious about and I do wonder about the original 1956 version?